opensearch-project/observability/README.md

 [![Trace Analytics CI](https://github.com/opensearch-project/trace-analytics/actions/workflows/test-and-build-workflow.yml/badge.svg)](https://github.com/opensearch-project/trace-analytics/actions/workflows/test-and-build-workflow.yml)
 [![codecov](https://codecov.io/gh/opensearch-project/trace-analytics/branch/main/graphs/badge.svg)](https://codecov.io/gh/opensearch-project/trace-analytics)

-# OpenSearch Dashboards Trace Analytics
+# OpenSearch Dashboards Observability

+The OpenSearch Dashboards Observability plugin has four components: Trace Analytics, Event Analytics, Operational Panels, and Notebooks.
+Event analytics allows user to use [PPL](https://opensearch.org/docs/latest/search-plugins/ppl/index/) to query indices stored in OpenSearch.
+Users can also aggregate on their indices to automatically create visualizations, which can be added as operational panels similar to dashboards.

+#### Trace Analytics

-The OpenSearch Dashboards Trace Analytics plugin provides instant on dashboards in OpenSearch Dashboards for users to quickly analyze their logs.
+Trace Analytics page provides instant on dashboards in OpenSearch Dashboards for users to quickly analyze their logs.
 The plugin uses aggregated results from two indices, `otel-v1-apm-span-*` and `otel-v1-apm-service-map*` created by the otel-trace-raw-processor and service-map-processor, and renders three main views:

 1. Dashboard: an overview of the trace groups and three charts: error rate, throughput, service map.